zephinax/react-picture-selector/README.md

 ## Release Notes

 - **Latest Release**:
+  - Added `withCredentials` option to forward cookies/credentials on upload and delete requests.
   - Added support for passing full API response body as an optional second parameter to `onChangeImage`.
   - Prevented dragging of selected photo to improve user experience.
   - Improved error management with better validation (e.g., `deleteUrl` checks) and type safety for TypeScript.